-- Protection of Indigenous estuarine vegetation; - Implement mitigation measures such as bank stabilisation; and - Rehabilitation of topographical sequences.
+• Protection of Indigenous estuarine vegetation;

+- Implement mitigation measures such as bank stabilisation; and - Rehabilitation of topographical sequences.

-- Step 1: Consult all relevant authorities and ensure that you have acquired all the necessary information pertaining to the requirements and all the legal mandates are complied with. - Step 2: Identifying funding sources and securing funding, including considering linking ecosystem service outcomes to beneficiaries and targeting funding opportunities linked to the ecosystem service outcomes. - Step 3: Establishing project management systems and the technical approaches. - Step 4: Undertaking rehabilitation, including with community volunteers, citizen science officials and Contractors.
+- Step 1: Consult all relevant authorities and ensure that you have acquired all the necessary information pertaining to the requirements and all the legal mandates are complied with. - Step 2: Identifying funding sources and securing funding, including considering linking ecosystem service outcomes to beneficiaries and targeting funding opportunities linked to the ecosystem service outcomes. - Step 3: Establishing project management systems and the technical approaches. - Step 4: Undertaking rehabilitation, including the services of community volunteers, citizen science officials and Contractors. - Step 5: Nature-based systems, geotextile mats and erosion control blankets are some of the essential examples of resilient and sustainable rehabilitation options that can be implemented.